Skip to content

 - A (non-barrier) statement cannot be moved before another (non-barrier) statement.

-- A (non-barrier) statement may be moved before a group of 'linked' barriers.
+- A (non-barrier) statement may be moved before a group of _linked_ barriers.

 """